Skip to main content

 Enabling Checkpoint Feature

-# Enable checkpoint feature
+# Disable checkpoint feature via command line parameter

-iflow --checkpointing
+iflow --no-checkpointing

 Using Checkpoints